-Comp onent Description

-(1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+Component Description (1) WLAN antennas (2) Send and receive wireless signals to communicate with wireless local area networks (WLANs).
 (2) Internal microphones (2) Record sound.
 (3) Camera Allows you to video chat, record video, and record still images.
-To use your camera, see Using the camera on page 21 .
-Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
-For more information, see Using Windows Hello (select products only) on page 45.
+To use your camera, see Using the camera on page 22 .
+Some cameras also allow a facial recognition logon to Windows [] , instead of a password logon.
+For more information, see Using Windows Hello (select products only) on page 45 .
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.

-(4) Camera light On: The camera is in use.
+(4) Camera privacy cover By default, the camera lens is uncovered, but you can slide the camera privacy cover to block the camera's view.
+To use the camera, slide the camera privacy cover in the opposite direction to reveal the lens.
+(5) Camera light On: The camera is in use.

-^{}The antennas are not visible from the outside of the computer.
+The antennas are not visible from the outside of the computer.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.